FAQs

 To find out more about how the Project would connect into the grid, please click here to be redirected to our Connecting to the grid webpage.

-• We anticipate that the development process through DCO submission and examination will take between two to three years.
-We intend to submit our DCO application to PINS in late 2025.
 Subject to achieving consent, construction could start in mid-2027.
 We estimate it would take around two years to build, with the site potentially being operational from mid-2029.

 Our indicative timeline can be found on The Development Process webpage linked here.